hackerati/THVideoFaceSwapper/README.md

 #Other Notes
 ###Adding Faces
-Faces go into `bin/data/faces/` as a JPEG or PNG
+Faces go into `bin/data/faces/` as a JPG, JPEG or PNG

 ###Maydayfile
 Adds supplemental warnings and errors to your Xcode project via regex.
 For more info see [mayday](https://github.com/marklarr/mayday)